calmjs/calmjs.parse/README.rst

 overhead should be corrected through the generation of that optimization module).

-This optimization module is included with the wheel release and the source release on PyPI, but it is not part of the source repository as generated code are never committed.
+The optimization modules are included with the wheel release and the source release on PyPI, but it is not part of the source repository as generated code are never committed.
 Should a binary release made by a third-party results in this warning upon import, their release should be corrected to include the optimization module.

+Moreover, there are safeguards in place that prevent this warning from being generated for releases made for releases from 1.3.1 onwards by a more heavy handed enforcement of this optimization step at build time, but persistent (or careless) actors may circumvent this during the build process, but official releases made through PyPI should include the required optimization for all supported |ply| versions (which are versions 3.6 to 3.11, inclusive).

 Slow performance
 ~~~~~~~~~~~~~~~~